visioninhope/DocXpert-fire/README.md

-# DocXpert
+# ChatPulse

-DocXpert is a powerful and intuitive document management system designed to streamline your workflow and enhance productivity.
+ChatPulse is a powerful and intuitive document management system designed to streamline your workflow and enhance productivity.
 Our application offers a comprehensive suite of features for efficient document handling, collaboration, and organization.

 Key Features:

 - Secure document storage and retrieval
 - Advanced search functionality with OCR capabilities
 - Real-time collaboration tools